 The admissions team are there to help guide students and agents through the various stages of the application process.
 This includes handling enquiries, processing applications, arranging interviews and tours, creating offer letters and helping parents to prepare for visa applications.
-Once students arrive at the college the admissions team carries out registration duties, as well as helping create letters to enable students to open a bank account or to prove their student status or to invite their parents over for a visit.
+Once students arrive at the college the admissions team carries out registration duties and helps students with letters to open a bank account, to prove their student status or to invite their parents over for a visit.